wiseman561/phos-ojala/docs/FINAL_IMPLEMENTATION_REPORT.md

 4. Deploy to production environment
 5. Begin work on future enhancements

-**The Ojala Healthcare platform now has a robust, scalable, and maintainable event-driven architecture that will support its growth and evolution for years to come.**
+**The Phos Healthcare platform now has a robust, scalable, and maintainable event-driven architecture that will support its growth and evolution for years to come.**

 ---